 In an attempt to provide students from various educational boards have an equal opportunity and to be evaluated on a single common assessment, the Ministry of Education implemented CUET.
 Now, the only criterion for admission into undergraduate courses at Delhi University is based on their CUET score.

 The examination takes place in several sessions and includes three components: the language papers, the subject of choice papers, and general intelligence.
 DU calculates merit score based on their best-of-four subject courses as required for each course.
+(DU Cuet cutoff, cuet passing marks for du, cuet marks required for du, minimum cut off for du in cuet, cuet cutoff)

 KEY FACTORS AFFECTING CUET CUTOFF FOR DELHI UNIVERSITY

-Various factors influence the cutoff score, it is important to understand them before diving into the numbers.
+Various factors influence the cutoff score; it is important to understand them before diving into the numbers.

 - Number of Entrants: There are lakhs of students participating, which can lead to greater competition, increasing the cutoff levels.